similia similibus curentur

 The Slovenian Homeopathic Society was established in May 1992 to research and promote homeopathy as a medical practice in Slovenia.
 Full membership is only awarded to medical doctors and dentists who express interest in homeopathy, and wish to deepen and further their knowledge on homeopathic treatment.

-Since the beginning, the Slovenian Homeopathic Society has been in charge of postgraduate education and training in compliance with the ECH Medical Homeopathic Education Standards.
-The three-year postgraduate education programme is conducted in the form of long-weekend seminars with theoretical and practical part.
-Lecturers are homeopathic physicians from Austria, Germany, the Netherlands, Slovenia, and other European countries.
-At the conclusion of a three-year programme participants have to pass the final exam in order to receive a certificate of qualification for homeopathic treatment (medical doctors).
-In 2006 our teaching programme and examinations of the teaching have been accredited by the ECH and in 2007 first European Diplomas for Homeopathy were given to Slovenian medical doctors.
+Since the beginning, the Slovenian Homeopathic Society has been responsible for postgraduate education and training in compliance with the ECH Medical Homeopathic Education Standards.
+The three-year postgraduate education programme is conducted through long-weekend seminars, encompassing both theoretical and practical components.
+Our lecturers are homeopathic physicians from Austria, Germany, Italy, the Netherlands, Slovenia, and other European countries.
+Upon the completion of the three-year programme, participants are required to pass a final examination to attain a certificate of qualification for homeopathic treatment (for medical doctors).
+In 2006, our teaching programme and examinations received accreditation from the ECH, and in 2007, the first European Diplomas for Homeopathy were awarded to Slovenian medical doctors.

 By law, only medical doctors with additional qualification in homeopathy are allowed to practise homeopathy in Slovenia.
 However, the practices of conventional and homeopathic medicine are not compatible as the medical doctors who wish to practise homeopathy will lose the licence required to practise conventional medicine.